Charleston Child Custody Attorney

 Why Parents Choose TMW Law

 Choosing the right child custody attorney can feel overwhelming, especially when you are already carrying the stress of court dates, schedules, and tense conversations with the other parent.
 Parents come to us because they want a team that can handle complex legal issues and still see the human side of their case.
-We treat each custody matter as unique, and we take the time to understand your child’s needs and your long term goals.
+We treat each custody matter as unique, and we take the time to understand your child’s needs and your long-term goals.

 Our background as former prosecutors gives us a practical advantage in contested custody cases.
 We are used to preparing evidence, organizing difficult facts, and presenting clear arguments in front of judges.
-In a custody dispute, that experience helps us evaluate what information truly matters, how to respond to accusations, and how to build a narrative that reflects your day to day role in your child’s life.
+In a custody dispute, that experience helps us evaluate what information truly matters, how to respond to accusations, and how to build a narrative that reflects your day-to-day role in your child’s life.

 Because TMW Law is a boutique firm, your case does not get lost in a large volume of files.
 You work with our attorneys directly, and we strive to keep you informed at each stage.
 We know that custody orders can affect where your child lives, how often you see them, and how major decisions are made.
-That is why we focus on strategies tailored to your family, instead of a one size approach.
+That is why we focus on strategies tailored to your family instead of a one-size approach.

 Our practice spans family law, criminal defense, and personal injury.
 This broader experience can be important when custody issues intersect with other legal matters, such as allegations of criminal conduct or concerns about safety.
 We understand how these areas can overlap, and we work to address the full picture when advising you about your custody case.